Wild West Comedy Show: 30 Days and 30 Nights – Hollywood to the Heartland: Critical reception

 The film received mixed reviews from critics.
 As of June 2020, the film holds a 59% approval rating on the review aggregator Rotten Tomatoes, based on 88 reviews with an average rating of 6.03/10, with the consensus that the film "has some entertaining moments, but is a mostly hit-and-miss documentary."
 Metacritic reported the film had an average score of 51 out of 100, based on 24 reviews.

 Peter Hartlaub of the San Francisco Chronicle wrote "It's a funny comedy, and sometimes an even better drama" and called it a "nice companion piece" to the 2002 film Comedian.
 Hartlaub said "The comics all have their good and bad moments, but John Caparulo is arguably the most hilarious both on- and offstage" and "the movie is best when Vaughn plays off his own pop culture stature."
 Hartlaub also wrote that "director Ari Sandel paces the film well."

 Stephen Holden of The New York Times described the film as "more of a backstage documentary" than a concert film.
 Holden wrote the film "includes some moderately funny snippets of actual performances" but "we never see a complete performance or even a quarter of one."
 Holden called it "among the tamest tours ever filmed."
 Holden wrote that the tour was re-routed because it came after Hurricane Katrina hit the Gulf Coast.
 Holden wrote "In the most revealing scene Mr. Vaughn and his crew visit an Alabama trailer camp to give free tickets to the residents, many of them New Orleans evacuees who lost everything."

-Kyle Smith of the New York Post gave the film one star out of four, writing "A 2½-year-old collection of mediocre stand-up routines and dull backstage chatter, Vince Vaughn's Wild West Comedy Show demonstrates why comedy clubs require you to have a couple of drinks."
-Smith said "Only about 40 percent of the movie is even comedy; the rest consists of lots of shots of maps" and said the film was "worse than open-mike night."